mikewong23571/CallGraphite/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the Apache License 2.0.
 See `LICENSE` for details.